 - Line a baking sheet with foil, parchment paper, or a silicone baking mat, and place the salmon filets on the baking sheet.

 - Bake at 400 degrees for 12-14 minutes.
 Timing will depend on how thick your filets are.
+If you want an extra crispy topping, you can turn your oven to broil for the last few minutes.

 Tips